SkrideOne/cx/rust_docs/testing_handbook.md

-# Methodology for Writing and Managing Tests in Rust (nightly 1.90) – Best Practice 2025
+# Methodology for Writing and Managing Tests in Rust (nightly 1.91) – Best Practice 2025

 ## 1 Overview and goals

-This document collects best practices for designing, writing and managing tests in Rust at the state of the nightly 1.90 compiler (release 2025‑07‑31), focusing on the quality and performance requirements demanded by 2025 software projects.
-Rust’s built‑in test harness and surrounding ecosystem have evolved significantly: features such as `--no-capture`, target‑specific doctest attributes and the de‑stabilization of the `#[bench]` attribute require updated workflows.
+This document collects best practices for designing, writing and managing tests in Rust at the state of the nightly 1.91 compiler (release 2025‑08‑02), focusing on the quality and performance requirements demanded by 2025 software projects.
+Rust’s built‑in test harness and surrounding ecosystem have evolved significantly: features such as the new `--no‑capture` flag replacing the deprecated `--nocapture`【684066008670463†L134-L140】, target‑specific doctest attributes and the full de‑stabilization of the `#[bench]` attribute require updated workflows.
 The guidelines below integrate these changes while preserving stability on nightly.
+Nightly 1.91 inherits all improvements from 1.90, including stable `extract_if` APIs and guaranteed `Vec::with_capacity` allocation, though these features are less directly relevant to testing.

 **Key principles:**